cjpatton/store/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **SECURITY
 DISCLAIMER:** This code is related to a research paper currently in submission.
-The underlying cryptographic scheme still needs a proof.
+The underlying cryptographic mechanism still needs a formal proof.

 Package `store`
 ---------------